shmp0722/ConnectomeIsolation/README.md

 ConnectomeIsolation

-Goal
+Goal is
-Just create predicted diffusion nifti file.
+Just to create predicted diffusion nifti file.

 SO @ Vista lab 2014